archerydwd/cb_sakila/README.md

 Please note this is not a tutorial, I have wrote it in that style so you can follow along.
 If you get into trouble (like I did) try the mailing list or just google it.
 You will find that you will actually learn more from researching it and getting into tight spots. ;)

 I built this app with the Chicago Boss framework to be used as part of a series of applications that I will be performing tests on.
-This is a Chicago Boss version of the Ruby on Rails ror_sakila application: https://github.com/archerydwd/ror_sakila & the Flask version is here: <INSERT-LINK>
+This is a Chicago Boss version of the Ruby on Rails ror_sakila application: https://github.com/archerydwd/ror_sakila & the Flask version is here: https://github.com/archerydwd/flask_sakila

 I am going to be performing tests on this app using some load testing tools such as Gatling & Tsung.